Iole: Heracles' love for Iole leads to his death

 Apollodorus recounted the tale in his Bibliotheca.
 King Eurytus was an expert archer who taught his sons his knowledge of the bow and arrow.
 He promised his daughter Iole to whoever could beat him and his sons in an archery contest.
 The sons shot so well that they beat all the others from the kingdom.
-Heracles then heard of the prize and eagerly entered the contest for he desired the maiden.
+Heracles then heard of the prize and eagerly entered the contest, for he desired the maiden.
 Heracles shot with keenness and even beat Eurytus' scores.
-It is ironic because Eurytus in his early years had taught Heracles to become an archer.
+It is ironic because Eurytus, in his early years, had taught Heracles to become an archer.

 When the king realized that Heracles was winning, he stopped the contest and forbade him to participate.
-Eurytus was well-aware of Heracles' murder of his previous wife, Megara and their children and thus afraid that Iole and her offspring by him would suffer the same fate.
+Eurytus was well-aware of Heracles' murder of his previous wife Megara and their children, and was thus afraid that Iole and her offspring by him would suffer the same fate.
 Eventually, Heracles had won the contest but was not entitled to the prize because of his reputation.
 Eurytus broke his promise to give his royal daughter to the winner of the archery contest.

 Iphitos urged his father to reconsider, but Eurytus did not pay any heed and stood by his decision.
 Heracles had not left the city yet when Eurytus' mares were run off, presumably by Autolycus, a notorious thief.
 Iphitos asked Heracles to help him find them, which he agreed to do so.
 Heracles, in one display of his madness, hurled Iphitos over the city walls, murdering him.
 According to Diodorus Siculus, it was Heracles himself who drove off the mares of Eurytus in revenge.
 The hero had failed in his courtship to win Iole.

 After the archery contest, Heracles went to Calydon, where, on the steps of the temple, he saw Deianira, Prince Meleager's sister.
 He forgot about Iole for a while and wooed her, eventually won her over and married her.
-Heracles after acquiring a kingdom and in control of an army, went about to kill Eurytus in revenge for not giving up his promised prize.
-Hyginus added that Heracles not only murdered Eurytus, but also slayed Iole's brothers and other relatives as well.
+Heracles, after acquiring a kingdom and in control of an army, went about to kill Eurytus in revenge for not giving up his promised prize.
+Hyginus added that Heracles not only murdered Eurytus, but also slew Iole's brothers and other relatives as well.